phiberoptik112/django_proj_mgmnt/consultingmanager/billing/PIF_SCANNER_README.md

 3. Provide a batch name and description
 4. Choose whether to update existing results
 5. Click **"Import CSV"**
+6. The system will automatically:
+   - Extract project numbers and names from folder paths
+   - Consolidate duplicate entries for the same project
+   - Link results to existing projects when possible

 ### 5. Set Up Scheduled Scans